• Home

 Many products will expand and contract when they go to and from a freezing state.
 On top of that, keep in mind that plastic bottles will get brittle when they freeze.
 That’s a recipe for a blowout.

-It’s also important to remember that pressure washers will always have a little bit of water in them after use, so allowing them to remain outside in the cold is a sure fire way to destroy the pump inside the unit.
+It’s also important to remember that pressure washers will always have a little bit of water in them after use, so allowing them to remain outside in the cold is a surefire way to destroy the pump inside the unit.

-Washing Substitutions
+8. Washing Substitutions

 At the risk of sounding like a broken record, wash your vehicle often.
 Sometimes schedules and life don’t allow for concourse-level details frequently.
 This doesn’t have to be a reason to skip out on detailing your vehicle.